octarinesec/MAPL/README.md

 If you have any questions about MAPL, or about how to use the MAPL engine, please contact MAPL@octarinesec.com

 # Engine Roadmap
-- Currently the engine supports service to service communication.
-We need to support ingress and egress by IP or CIDR

 - Support Istio's source.labels and destination.labels
 - Suppert HTTP request headers
 - Add patterns to the wildcard use (*,?) similar to fnmatch [https://www.gnu.org/software/libc/manual/html_node/Wildcard-Matching.html]?
 Or allow input of regex in rules?